Evaluation of Undergraduate Transfer Credit from Domestic Institutions

 - Four-Year Colleges and Universities: There is no limit on the number of credits that can be transferred from a four-year university.
 However, students must complete a minimum of 25% of the total credit hours required for graduation in residence at AUM.
 Generally, these hours must be taken in the student’s final year.

-- Year Institutions: A maximum of 64 semester hours may be transferred from junior or community colleges.
+- Two-Year Institutions: A maximum of 64 semester hours may be transferred from junior or community colleges.

 - Test Credit: